-Whenever two or more photos are merged to a High Dynamic Range image or stacked together, there is not only a problem of misalignment, but also a problem of ghosting.
+Whenever two or more photos are merged to a HDR photo or stacked together, there is not only a problem of misalignment, but also a problem of image ghosting.
 Alignment of photographs taken hand-held, without a tripod is straightforward and is achieved by finding the right transformations that compensate for shift, rotation, scale and perspective.
 EasyHDR does it automatically, but it also offers an unique manual alignment tool.
-However, any objects that move while the subsequent shots are taken, cannot be aligned in any way.
+However, any objects that move, or change their brightness or color while the subsequent shots are taken, cannot be aligned in any way.
 They cause a lot of trouble to the HDR merging engine and cause the ghosting effect artifacts to appear on the resulting image.

 In easyHDR, the ghost removal mask is drawn in several colors.
 Each color represents one input image that is used to patch the painted area.
 That means that you can either leave the moving object in the final image, or remove it completely, by doing an appropriate selection of the source image for patching.
 It's worth mentioning here that not all ghosts can be removed in both ways.
 Removing a ghost completely is possible only when the underlaying backgrond is visible in at least one of the input images.
 In case of HDR sequences it's even a bigger challenge.
 That's because the background also needs to be well exposed.
 It's hard to use an underexposed part of an image for patching because the noise level will be very high and the colors would be very hard to calibrate and match.
 Similarly it's hard to use an overexposed part - no way to get any detail from pixels clipped to white, or even worse there is no way to know what shall be the brightness level after calibration.
 Depending on actual case you may need to toggle the "Repair over and under exposed" option in the bottom left of the tool's window.

 The images used for patching are calibrated to match the resulting HDR image.
 In order to blend the patches even better, some feathering is applied.
 It can be controlled globally with the "Smoothness" parameter.